rgplantz/itco_x86-64/x86-64_errata.md

             Let difference_i = x_i - y_i
     ```
 * 3 March 2022: Equation at the bottom of page 47.
 There should not be a space between '+' and '('.
+* 3 March 2022: At the end of the second full paragraph on page 50, "In the previous example" should be "In this example."